• Skip to primary navigation

 How quickly the puff pastry thaws will depend on the temperature of your kitchen.
 So keep this in mind.
 It will thaw much faster in a warm kitchen on a summer day.

-After about 40 minutes, unroll the puff pastry onto your work surface, or right on to the baking sheet for this recipe.
+After about 40 minutes, unroll the puff pastry onto your work surface, or right onto a baking sheet for this recipe.

 If you find you are forcing it to unfold or unroll, it might be not thawed enough and it will crack and tear.
 If this is the case, just walk away for a few minutes then come back to it.
 Puff pastry takes a little bit of patience.